LeanKit-Labs/vso-client/README.md

 The VSO client is written in [CoffeeScript](http://coffeescript.org/).
 To modify and rebuild the client from source, you will need the CoffeeScript compiler.
 [Gulp.js](http://gulpjs.com/) is used to automatically build the client and run all [mocha](http://visionmedia.github.io/mocha/) tests.

-* Clone or download the `vso-node-client` Github repository.
+* Clone or download the `vso-client` Github repository.
 * Open a Terminal window, change to the repository folder, and install dependent packages.

         npm install -g coffee-script